$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

-It is clear, using $\mathrm{hom}_{\Uun}(A,B)\cong\mathrm{hom}_{\Uun}(\bC,A^*\otimes B)$ ($A,B\in\Ob(\Rep(\Uun)))$ and the \textit{bijection} between $n$-multitableaux and flows on $\mathfrak{sl}_n$-webs, explained in Section~\ref{sec-tabwebs}, that the $\Uun$-intertwiners can be explained \textit{completely combinatorial} using (a version of) Specht theory.
-Note now that for a closed $\mathfrak{sl}_n$-web $w$ these $\mathfrak{sl}_n$-flows give the decomposition into elementary tensors of the trivial $\Uu_q(\mathfrak{sl}_n)$-representation $\bC$, i.e. a certain quantum number.
-This number is the evaluation (up to a shift) of the $\mathfrak{sl}_n$-web $w$ using the relations found in~\cite{ckm} - something that can not be done directly by an algorithm yet.
-But we state in Theorem~\ref{thm-evaluation} an \textit{inductive evaluation algorithm} for \textit{arbitrary} closed $\mathfrak{sl}_n$-webs by using only $F$'s.
-Our algorithm uses the $q$-skew Howe duality and can be either stated in the combinatorial language of $n$-multitableaux (as we do) or in the algebraical language as the actions of the $F_i^{(j)}$'s of $\dot{\Uu}_q(\mathfrak{sl}_m)$ on a highest weight vector $v_h$.
-As an almost direct consequence we are able to prove an \textit{explicit if-and-only-if condition} for a $\mathfrak{sl}_n$-web $u\in W_n(\vec{k})$ to be a dual canonical basis element, see Theorem~\ref{thm-dualcanwebs}.
-We discuss another application of our algorithm in Section~\ref{sec-linkswebs}\,: The evaluation of $\mathfrak{sl}_n$-webs is connected to \textit{colored Reshetikhin-Turaev $\mathfrak{sl}_n$-link polynomial} $\langle L_D\rangle_n$ (see e.g.~\cite{wu}), but the usual translation of a $a,b$-colored crossing $\overcrossing$ into sums of $\mathfrak{sl}_n$-webs would use $E$'s and $F$'s, e.g.
+Note now that for a closed $\mathfrak{gl}_n$-web $w$ these $\mathfrak{gl}_n$-flows give the decomposition into elementary tensors of the trivial $\Uu_q(\mathfrak{gl}_n)$-representation $\bC$, i.e. a certain quantum number.
+This number is the evaluation (up to a shift) of the $\mathfrak{gl}_n$-web $w$ using the relations found in \cite{ckm} - something that cannot be done directly by an algorithm yet.
+But we state in Theorem \ref{thm-evaluation} an \textit{inductive evaluation algorithm} for arbitrary closed $\mathfrak{gl}_n$-webs by using only $F$.
+Our algorithm uses the $q$-skew Howe duality and can be either stated in the combinatorial language of $n$-multitableaux (as we do) or in the algebraic language as the actions of the $F_i^{(j)}$ of $\dot{\Uu}_q(\mathfrak{gl}_m)$ on a highest weight vector $v_h$.
+As an almost direct consequence we are able to prove an explicit if-and-only-if condition for a $\mathfrak{gl}_n$-web $u\in W_n(\vec{k})$ to be a dual canonical basis element, see Theorem \ref{thm-dualcanwebs}.